 Map the System

-Map the System challenges students to research a social, economic, or environmental challenge they care about from a systems thinking perspective.
-Systems thinking is an approach that is used to understand all of the different factors affecting a particular social or environmental challenge and the work being done to address it.
-By gaining skills in systems thinking, students learn how to understand highly complex societal problems and develop strategies and partnerships to address them.
+Systems thinking is a tool that is used to understand the different factors that affect a particular social or environmental challenge.
+Using systems thinking, students learn how to understand highly complex societal problems and develop strategies and partnerships to address them.

-- Support graduate research, undergraduate capstone projects, and undergraduate Immersion requirements;
+- Support graduate research, undergraduate capstone projects, or undergraduate Immersion requirements;

 - Identify potential professional opportunities;

 - Establish connections with students, faculty, staff and professionals, both within and beyond the Vanderbilt community;

 - Win the opportunity to represent Vanderbilt University at the global finals, held in June of each year at the University of Oxford in the United Kingdom.

 Key Dates and Timeline

 - Registration Deadline: February 4, 2020 at 5:00pm Central Time

 - Submissions Due: March 24, 2020 at 5:00pm Central Time